YamanuriPrasanth/Fake_News_Detection/README.md

 You can also save NumPy arrays to files by using np.savetxt().
 For

 example, np.savetxt('file.txt',arr,delimiter=' ') will save to a text file and np.savetxt('file.csv',arr,delimiter=',') will save to a CSV file.

-DEPARTMENT OF IT  Page 25

 Fake News Detection ![](Aspose.Words.e79f2849-eb9b-43d2-b2fa-5c70c308d5dd.018.png)